SwissTPH/CrossVA/README.md

-# CrossVA (xva)
+# CrossVA

 **Description**

-CrossVA (xva) is an R package for transforming verbal autopsy records collected using the WHO VA 2016 instrument to be used as input for different coding algorithms.
+CrossVA is an R package for transforming verbal autopsy records collected using the WHO VA 2016 instrument to be used as input for different coding algorithms.

 **Input**
 - CSV file containing submissions of the 2016 WHO VA questionnaire (exported from ODKAggregate using ODKBriefcase)